JiayingWei/jiayingwei.github.io/portfolio/buskers.md

 Our idea was a service that would help buskers find all the photos and videos that audiences have taken of them, and then use that to help them market themselves on social media.

-The following was the initial idea card that we showed our users.
+The following was the initial idea card for Lost & Found media we showed our users.

 <img src="{{ site.baseurl }}/assets/images/buskers/research_3.png" alt="Lost &amp; Found Media Idea Card">